Spotlight: SmartFrame’s Hyper Zoom feature

 What is Hyper Zoom?

-Hyper Zoom is a feature included in SmartFrame that allows for high-resolution images to be viewed in all their detail.
+Hyper Zoom is a feature included in SmartFrame that allows high-resolution images to be viewed in all their detail.

 Whereas most images embedded on web pages have fixed dimensions and no interactive component for zooming and moving around, SmartFrame’s Hyper Zoom feature allows users to easily interact with images in this way.